SamMintah/agro-smart-api-doc/source/index.html.md

 If you have any questions or require assistance, feel free to reach out to our support team.

-Enjoy the journey of integrating Esoko's agricultural services into the MTN mobile app!

 # Authentication

 To interact with Esoko's APIs, you must obtain an API key.